thomas-fossati/draft-tls13-iot/draft-ietf-uta-tls13-iot-profile.md

 For PSK use, endpoints SHOULD use (EC)DHE to achieve forward secrecy.
 PSK-only is acceptable only when the loss of forward secrecy is explicitly accepted for the IoT deployment.

+TLS 1.3 KeyUpdate refreshes application traffic keys, but it does not inject fresh key exchange input and therefore does not provide post-compromise security for a long-lived session.
+Industrial IoT deployments can have long-lived TLS or DTLS associations where reconnecting is operationally undesirable.
+The Extended Key Update mechanism
+{{I-D.ietf-tls-extended-key-update}} is being developed for such cases; it performs a fresh key exchange inside an active TLS/DTLS 1.3 session and can provide post-compromise security when the deployment requires it and both peers support the extension.

 # Keep-Alive